visual-framework/vf-core/components/vf-flag/README.md

 The `vf-flag` allows you to determine the vertical alignment of the media and body.

-As the layout component is relatively new there are now specific guidelines for when to use or not use the variants of this layout.
+As the layout component is relatively new there are no specific guidelines for when to use or not use the variants of this layout.
 Simply _be consistent_.

+Even though the `vf-flag` layout has a default spacing design token applied as a CSS custom property fallback it is good practice in the system to use and decalre the spacing CSS class name in your project.
+Also, you should define the vertical variant too.

+✅ `<div class="vf-flag vf-flag--middle vf-flag--400">...</div>`

+❌ `<div class="vf-flag">...</div>`

+❌ `<div class="vf-flag vf-flag--400">...</div>`

+❌ `<div class="vf-flag vf-flag--middle">...</div>`

 | variant name | description                                                           |
 | ------------ | --------------------------------------------------------------------- |